 Fees That Fund God’s Work

-While a portion of the fee pays for Abbot Downing’s services, part of the fee stays within the church to help other Moravians.
+While a portion of the fee pays for our investment partner’s services, part of the fee stays within the church to help other Moravians.
 MMFA can offer Stewardship Services and Gift Planning to Moravians at no charge because your investments fees fund this work.